wangsyTHU/wangsyTHU.github.io/_pages/about.md

 ## Education
-* 2019-2024(Exp.), Ph.D. in Electrical Engineering, Tsinghua University
+* 2019-2024, Ph.D. in Electrical Engineering, Tsinghua University
-* 2015-2019, B.E. in Electrical Engineering and Automation, Tsinghua University
+* 2015-2019, B.Eng. in Electrical Engineering and Automation, Tsinghua University

 ## Research Interests
 * Domain knowledge embedded AI for reliable control in the energy system